Ninja Turtles: The Next Mutation: United Kingdom

 The complete series of the "Hero Turtles" version was released on DVD in the UK by Maximum Entertainment.
 The first eight episodes were released on a two-disc set before being separately split into their own releases.
 Another single volume containing Episodes 9-11 was also release before the rest of the series (Episodes 12-26) was released in a three disc box set.

 In addition to these releases, a "Mega Disc" containing the first eight episodes on one disc was also released, alongside a boxset containing the three single volumes that made up the first eleven episodes.

 In 2011, twelve single-release DVDs each containing two episodes were released as part of two box sets by Walk Distribution.
 A complete series set was released by Clear Vision on October 6, 2014, which was also available as two separate volume releases.

 Europe

-Some foreign territories have released the full-length form of episodes in their native languages, including Germany, France, Israel, Poland and Italy.
+Some foreign territories have released the full-length form of episodes in their native languages, including Germany, France, Poland and Italy.